If you’re thinking about buying your first home, you’re probably wondering where to start.

-The down payment is one of the biggest hurdles to home ownership first time home buyers have.
-Putting too much money down and run the risk off using up all of your savings and being cash poor.
+The down payment is one of the biggest hurdles to homeownership first-time homebuyers have.
+Putting too much money down and run the risk of using up all of your savings and being cash poor.
 You want to make sure you still have a comfortable nest egg in case you need it.

-However, if you have a large savings and can afford a 20% down payment, you can avoid PMI.
+However, if you have large savings and can afford a 20% down payment, you can avoid PMI.
 Mortgage insurance can be as high as 1% of the loan amount annually.
-By putting 20% down you can avoid PMI which leads to big savings.
+By putting 20% down, you can avoid PMI, which leads to big savings.

 7. Lying to their loan officer

 Your loan officer is on your side.
-Withholding information or not being completely truthful can delay, or cancel closing.
-If you don’t have tax returns or have pay stubs, it’s best to just be honest.
-The loan officer will guide you through what steps you need to take to correct things, the right way.
+Withholding information or not being completely truthful can delay or cancel closing.
+If you don’t have tax returns or have pay stubs, it’s best, to be honest.
+The loan officer will guide you through what steps you need to correct things the right way.

 8. Not looking into all mortgage options

-Jumping into getting a mortgage without doing all of your research is a recipe for disaster.
-There are some great conventional loan programs, some like the conventional 97 program with a 3% down payment.
+Jumping into getting a mortgage without doing all of your research is a recipe for disaster: some great conventional loan programs, some like the conventional 97 program with a 3% down payment.

-FHA loans require just a 3.5% down payment and a 580 or higher credit score.
+FHA requires just 3.5% down and a 580 or higher credit score.
 These loans are perfect for first time home buyers with bad credit and smaller down payments.

 9. Not maximizing their credit score

-Your credit score is directly tied to your interest rate and how good of a deal you get on your mortgage.
-First time buyers sometimes fail to make sure their credit score is as high as possible.
+Your credit score is directly tied to your interest rate and how good a deal you get on your mortgage.
+First-time buyers sometimes fail to make sure their credit score is as high as possible.